raficraft/guides_standAlone/README.md

 ```javascript
 npm i guides_js_by_raficraft
 ```
 Then you just need to import the module into your index.js or main.js file.
-The script is compatible with REACT.JS
+The script is compatible with REACT.JS.
+Since the script is in vanilla JS, it is probably also compatible with Vue.js
 ```javascript
 import guides from 'guides_js_by_raficraft'
 ```